 - i.
 'No Run' zones are eliminated.
-Teams may run the ball anywhere on the field. - Defenders may NOT rush the passer unless there is a legal handoff executed in the backfield. - iii.
+Teams may run the ball anywhere on the field. - ii.
+Defenders may NOT rush the passer unless there is a legal handoff executed in the backfield. - iii.
 One Coach for each team is permitted on the field pre and post snap to help their players, but post snap at a safe distance to plays completion. - iv.
 If the ball falls to, or touches the ground during the initial center to quarterback exchange, the play is ruled a 'Do Over' with no loss of down, once per down.
-On a second consecutive occurrence, the down is consumed. - v.
-Defenders MUST line up at least five yards from the line of scrimmage prior to the snap.
+On a second consecutive occurence, the down is consumed. - v.Defenders MUST line up at least five yards from the line of scrimmage prior to the snap.
+If the ball is spotted on or insed the 5-yard line, the distance is reduced to one (1) yards.